Spinon confinement and deconfinement in spin-1 chains: Numerical study of spinons and their confinement in a spin-1 chain

-The MPS formalism allows to capture generic cases of spinons and their confinement in $\SU(2)$-invariant spin chains.
+In the first part of this paper, we have laid out the MPS formalism for capturing generic cases of spinons and their confinement in $\SU(2)$-invariant spin chains.
 In addition, we have proposed the scenario in which spin-1/2 spinons can emerge in a spin-1 chain on a first-order transition line.
 This phenomenon was observed to occur in a frustrated and dimerized spin-1 chain \cite{Chepiga2016}---the spin-1 chain with next-nearest neighbour and biquadratic interactions shows a similar phenomenology \cite{Pixley2014, Chepiga2016c}.
-In this section we apply our formalism to the former model.
-In addition, we study the confinement of these spinons away from the transition line.
-In Refs.~\onlinecite{Vanderstraeten2016, Bera2017} spinon confinement in spin-1/2 chains was already simulated using the framework of uniform MPS without symmetries.
-In the following we have performed the simulations using tangent-space methods for uniform MPS \cite{Vanderstraeten2019} using full $\SU(2)$-symmetric tensor-network operations \cite{symmTN}.
+In the second part, we apply our formalism to study the spinon excitations in the former model numerically.
+In addition, we simulate the confinement of these spinons away from the transition line.
+Note that in Refs.~\onlinecite{Vanderstraeten2016, Bera2017} spinon confinement in spin-1/2 chains was already simulated using the framework of uniform MPS without symmetries.
+In the following we have performed the simulations using tangent-space methods for uniform MPS \cite{Vanderstraeten2019} using full $\SU(2)$-symmetric tensor-network operations \cite{McCulloch2002, Weichselbaum2012, symmTN}.